agandia9/Subjects-PreCourse/studySession_3.md

 https://js.do/ **<- compile and execute your code online**

-**BINGO!**
-a) Let's start!
-Let's make a simply Bingo, okay?
-We have a card with numbers distributed in five columns by three rows, each turn a ball is taught with a number, if the number displayed matches any of the card , it will display a message.

-b) Now we want change the number matched to "X" or 0, and display a message when all row is matched.
-LINE!

-c) So, after this, we want do the same with all card, said BINGO when all numbers are GONE.

 **Rock, Paper, Scissors in JavaScript** d)We want do this famous game in JS...
 The user must choose one posibility and the computer other, display who wins in a message.